 Tasting Notes: floral, strawberry, raspberry, cherry, bright fruit, mushroom, earthy, forest floor, leather, pink peppercorn, peppery tannins

-Petite Arvine [Arvine] is a white grape variety most commonly grown in the Valais region in Switzerland and also to a smaller degree the Valle d’Aosta in Italy.
+Petite Arvine [Arvine] is a white grape variety most commonly grown in the Valais region in Switzerland and also in the Valle d’Aosta region in Italy.
 The exact origins of the grape are still unknown, although both countries claim it as indigenous.
 It produces a wide variety of wines ranging from light and dry to semi-sweet to sweet.
 Younger wines are crisp and more fragrant, whilst wines aged 6-8 years can be richer, more complex with a salty finish.
+It’s high acidity and alcohol allow it to age well.

-Tasting Notes: grapefruit, mandarin, lime, floral, salty minerals, flint
+Tasting Notes: grapefruit, mandarin, lime, floral, salty minerals, flint, peat

 Perricone is an ancient red grape indigenous to Sicily.
 It went from being the most widely planted in grape in Sicily to being on the verge of extinction.
 Thankfully, innovative winemakers on the island have worked steadfastly to preserve this native grape, with currently just over 800 acres of vines under cultivation.
 It is most commonly seen as an accompaniment to Nero d’Avola, due to its velvety texture, hefty tannins and inky dark colour.